-Looking to head out on a similar adventure to Julian’s?
+Looking to head out on a similar adventure?
 Travellers Autobarn has six locations around Australia, so you can travel north, south, or straight through the middle!
-Get a quote and start planning your trip today!

 This weeks blog comes from Mackenzie, winner of the World Nomads Travel Writing Scholarship 2016.

 ”I knew it was only a matter of time before I’d get lost in Oz.
 Someone had thought it was a swell idea to give an American a lefty manual camper van and send her into the Australian wilds with virtually no structure or cell service.
 The perpetual optimism of these people is astounding.
 There are no distances on any signs to Barrington Tops National Park.
 So when I was cruising down the east coast toward Sydney and I saw such a sign, it was like seeing a sign in Oregon for a national park in Canada.
 But I was a foreign fool, and knew not that Barrington Tops was in actuality several hours away, and a national park sounded pretty, so off I went inland, following a sign that said only “Barrington Tops follow Gloucester.”
 Two hours later I did make it to Gloucester, where no fewer than three people pulled up to my van and asked if I needed directions.